-JFM As noted in Introduction, a JFM has measurements of characters and glues/kerns that are automatically inserted for Japanese typesetting.
+JFM a JFM has measurements of characters and glues/kerns that are automatically inserted for Japanese typesetting.
 The structure of JFM will be described in the next subsection.
 At the calling of \jfont, you must specify which JFM will be used for this font by the following keys: